CryptoSwift

 let tagLength = 8

-let ccm = CCM(iv: iv, tagLength: tagLength, messageLength: ciphertext.count - tagLength, additionalAuthenticatedData: data)
+let ccm = CCM(iv: iv, tagLength: tagLength, messageLength: encrypted.count - tagLength, additionalAuthenticatedData: data)

 let aes = try AES(key: key, blockMode: ccm, padding: .noPadding)